forestgrape/coronavirus/coronavirus.md

 The cell tropism is the combination of the [virion tropism](#tropism-virion-phase) which determines cell entry and the [tropism in the metabolic phase](#tropism-metabolic-phase) which determines the changes in the cells metabolism induced upon viral entry.

-For viruses optimized to its environment, only cells involved in the survival of the virus strain are infected:
+Viruses optimized to their environment often infect only cells involved in the survival of the virus strain:
 * cell used as entry point.
 For coronaviruses these are often cells on the apical epithelial layer of respiratory tract.
 * cells that support efficient virus replications takes place and virions easily reach the next cells to build up a population.
 Often these are secretory or ciliated cells in the respiratory tract.
 * cells relevant to leave a host.
     - Often these are cells in the intestine or the kidney.
     - For indoor living hosts these are often in the upper respiratory tract.
 * cells which are relevant for the host immune response.
-Coronaviruses infect immune system cells (dentritic and T cells) and induce aptosis.
+Coronaviruses infect immune system cells (dendritic and T cells) and induce aptosis.